AU-HC/electionguard-verifier-go/README.md

 - Individual voters can verify that their votes have been accurately recorded.
 - Voters and observers can verify that all recorded votes have been accurately counted.

-Our independent verifier written in Go, allows voters and observers to confirm the consistency of an election using the supplied election artifacts along with the published election results.
+Our independent verifier written in Go, allows voters and observers to confirm the consistency of an election using the supplied election record.

 ## Installation
 As a prerequisite make sure to have installed